SCROLL TO BOTTOM FOR PRINTABLE USHER GUIDE

 Seats are priced at $5.00 for each performance that a student attends.
 Parent chaperones who sit with students must also pay $5.00.
 Admission fees are waived for teachers and volunteer ushers.
 Monies are collected at the school in accordance with its own policies.
 The school's Olympia Junior Programs School Representative may assist as requested.
 Olympia Junior Programs provides all the necessary support materials.
 Schools choose their method of payment by completing a form for the Olympia Junior Programs Treasurer.

 Audience Age Policy

 Children who attend Olympia Junior Programs performances MUST BE five years or older by September 1st of the current school year.
 Olympia Junior Programs is for elementary students; the performances are not open to the public.
 Guests, teachers, chaperones, ushers and homeschool parents are asked to respect this policy.

-Homeschooling parents are welcome to purchase tickets for themselves and their child(ren) who are at least five years of age by September 1st of the current school year.
+Homeschooling parents are welcome to purchase admission for themselves and their child(ren) who are at least five years of age by September 1st of the current school year.
 Reservations and payment must be made in advance, preferably with your homeschool group.
 Olympia Junior Programs recommends that students attend the plays appropriate to their grade level.

 Schools are responsible for transportation and its expense.
 Some districts fund this as a matter of policy.
 Some schools use funds allocated to their building.
 PTA or other parent support groups may pay.
 Students may be assessed an additional charge.
 Parent carpools may be used.
 Parking for buses is generously provided by the Port of Olympia.
 The Olympia Junior Programs Bus Coordinator provides clear instructions and manages the schedule for the students' departure from the theater.